 An accountability partner is someone with whom you establish an ongoing, reciprocal relationship.
 Each member of the partnership commits to coach the other towards achieving their goals and to be held accountable for their progress towards their own.
 This relationship helps each partner to stick to their commitments.

-It's not just about a shallow offer of congratulations when you achieve something, or a simple reminder to complete a task.
-It's a deep relationship based on trust and commitment, where both members of the partnership coach and support each other along their journey.
+It’s not just about a shallow offer of congratulations when you achieve something, or a simple reminder to complete a task, but a deep relationship based on trust and commitment, where both members of the partnership coach and support each other along their journey.

 An accountability partnership is a more informal arrangement, but commitment is still the critical factor.
-It's a mutually beneficial arrangement, where you have someone to share your goals with and to report back to on your progress.
+Why?
+Because it’s a mutually beneficial arrangement, where you have someone to share your goals with and to report back to on your progress.

 It’s All About Reciprocity